Sunday gas price update: Best and worst deals in Hillsboro - NewsBreak

 Sunday gas price update: Best and worst deals in Hillsboro

-(HILLSBORO, OH) Gas prices vary across the Hillsboro area, with some registering significantly above the average.

-If you choose the most expensive station in the area, you could be paying as much as an extra $0.09 per gallon, according to an analysis by GasBuddy Sunday.
+Depending on where you fill up, you could be losing as much as $0.22 per gallon, according to an analysis by GasBuddy on Sunday.

-As of Sunday, the most expensive gas in the Hillsboro area appeared to be at Holtfield Station, at 620 S High St.
+The most expensive gas in the city Sunday registered at Casey's, at 314 N Ash St.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 05:52 PM, Tuesday:
+If you’re looking for a better deal than that, check out this list of the most expensive stations pumps in the Hillsboro area that as of 04:44 PM, Tuesday:

 |Regular